 - Meals (plenty of places to picnic!)

-oin Historian Bill Potter as he leads a tour of the best sites of the Civil War in Georgia’s Capitol.
+oin Historian Bill Potter as he leads a tour of the best sites of the Civil War in Georgia’s capital.
 We will talk about what Russel Kirk called “the permanent things” that are worth fighting for and see the contrast with the modern political and social avatars of modernity and moral chaos.
 The men of the 1860s knew what they were fighting for on both sides of the line, praying to the same God as members of the same denominations, language and history.

 A Decisive Campaign